bessiambre/6h057/README.md

 ## Running

-To run locally you will need to set environment variables with secrets before running.
-Secrets file exceptionally included in repo.
-In bash for example:
+To run locally, you'll need to set environment variables holding secrets.
+The secrets file, with credentials to a live postgresql db, is exceptionally included in the repo.
+In bash, for example:

 	source env.sh